valentjn/vscode-ltex/pages/docs/faq.md

 - [ltex-ls](https://github.com/valentjn/ltex-ls) is an editor-independent language server (although it has only been tested with VS Code) written in Java.
 Incoming LaTeX or Markdown code is parsed, converted to plaintext, and passed to LanguageTool.
 - [LanguageTool](https://github.com/languagetool-org/languagetool) is a grammar and spell checker written in Java.
 It can be used via its Java API or standalone.
 LanguageTool is responsible for the actual checking.

-When we talk about LTeX, we usually mean the combination of vscode-ltex and ltex-ls.
+When talking about LTeX, we usually mean the combination of vscode-ltex and ltex-ls.

 ## What happened to the Language Support Extensions?

 The language support extension were only necessary for LTeX 4.x.
 Starting with LTeX 5.x, all languages supported by LanguageTool are included in ltex-ls, which is downloaded automatically by LTeX.
 Therefore, the language support extensions are not available anymore on the Visual Studio Marketplace.
-If you have LTeX 5.x installed and there are no problems after the upgrade, you may remove any installed language support extensions.
+If you have LTeX 5.x installed and there are no problems after the upgrade, you should remove any installed language support extensions.

 ## How can I check multiple languages at once?